muppet9010/Factorio-JD-Plays/README.md

 Adds a lot of lights to effects as the map is pitch black.
 These will likely move to a standalone mod in the future as have been written in a semi generic manner.
 Also removes most things from glowing te dark.
 So a projectile fired across a dark screen is dark itself, rather than being always bright as vanilla Factorio is.
+Modifies the "camp-fire" entity added by the Fire Place mod to be suitable for creation by Muppet Streamer mod's Spawn Around Player.
+This includes making it non minable, auto fuelling it (so it is active and has fire) and removing it 30-60 seconds after created.
+Expects the mod: Fire Place.